Chapter 15b/14b Stream Systems and Landforms

 Rivers or streams are key components of the Earth’s natural systems.
 They transport water, minerals, living organisms, and sediment vast distances.
 They make varieties of life feasible in otherwise arid environments.
 They provide water, transportation, and waste removal resources for plant and animal life and people.
 They sustain vast amounts of life within themselves and form a critical part of many food chains.
 Some of world’s rivers are staggering in the amount of water and sediment they transport and discharge.
 The world’s largest rivers are:

-- the Amazon (largest discharge: discharging almost 20% of all water carried by all the rivers of the world)
+- the Amazon River (largest discharge: discharging almost 20% of all water carried by all the rivers of the world)

 - the Nile River (the longest river in the world … although Brazilians will argue this!)